tylermcginnis/Redux-Curriculum/README.md

  * Create, impelment, and export a Redux Thunk action creator called `saveAndCloseModal`.
  * If you haven't already finish `modal.js` by adding some initial state to your reducer and anything else you think you'll need for this module.
  * If everything worked you should now see your initial `modal` state in Redux dev tools.

+## Step 18: Modal UI
+Now that our Modal Redux module is set up, we just need to implement the UI so we can actually submit a new decision.
+The only tip for this one is that I use `react-modal` from NPM.
+We've done all of these steps a few times now so start to venture out more on your own.
+Check the branch if you get stuck.